cobaltgit/Quark-Docs/docs/getting-started/install/sdcard.md

         ```

     Just select the version of Quark you'd like to install and the SD card you'd like to install it on and then hit the blue *Write Quark to Drive* button.

+    ??? info "Install Types"
+        Two types of Quark installation are provided:
+        • **Base**: the latest version of Quark, only the base system
+        • **Full**: the latest version of Quark, plus all non-port gluons (systems and themes)

     The program will then download and verify the latest version of Quark, format your SD card and unzip it for you!